 - As you know, SimpleTexting has a vanity short code that is easy to remember—555888.
 This is used by a variety of customers.
 Below is just one example.

 Short Codes and Geography

-Short codes are not universal to every geography.
-For example, text short codes acquired in the U.S. need to be acquired separately of a short code in Canada.
+Short codes are not universal to every country.
+For example, text short codes acquired in the U.S. need to be acquired separately of short codes in Canada.
 The CSCA (Common Short Code Administration) is the national body that governs short codes in the United States.
 In Canada, this is the CWTA (Canadian Wireless Telecommunications Association).
 If you’re located outside of either of these countries, you will be working with another governing body.